naresh-vunnam/MR_project_group_6/README.md

 	rating with 4.36 and "Business" category has the lowest average rating with 2.71.

 ![story_average_rating 1](https://user-images.githubusercontent.com/31717045/49251004-04998e00-f3e6-11e8-8446-91f67407059d.JPG)

+	Problems faced: While doing the average ratings in our data we had some rows of data as NaN due to which the reducer output does not result in the complete values.
+So, in this scenario I have decided to make the data with NaN to '0'.
+	After doing this change	in the data the program worked well and gave me exact results that matches with the excel outputs.
+	Comparing the outputs of reducer with excel gives you perfection.

 ### Jesse Alford II
 For all categorys find category with the highest number of ratings.